Dispatch From Abu Dhabi: The Many Meanings of ‘Energy Transition’

 “This is not only an environmental plan or a plan for how to pollute less; it is also a growth strategy,” European Commissioner for Energy Kadri Simson said at an event in Abu Dhabi.

-But while financiers and governments are reevaluating their relationship to fossil fuels, the speed with which they will withdraw from the sector — and whether or not they withdraw fully — remains to be seen.
+But while financiers and governments are re-evaluating their relationship to fossil fuels, the speed with which they will withdraw from the sector — and whether or not they will withdraw fully — remains to be seen.
 Financing for renewables and other clean energy technologies remains well below the levels needed to become the dominant energy resource.

-“The banks, the financial system, are definitely saying, ‘no’ to any more coal,” said La Camera.
-“I hope they will say dramatically and rapidly, ‘yes’ to renewables, the driver of this energy transition, [and provide] the money needed to make this change possible.”
+“The banks, the financial system, are definitely saying no to any more coal,” said La Camera.
+“I hope they will say, dramatically and rapidly, yes to renewables, the driver of this energy transition, [and provide] the money needed to make this change possible.”

-IEA’s Birol: the gap between 'goals' and 'real life'
+IEA’s Birol: The gap between "goals" and "real life"

 The agency says that target could be met by redirecting funds from the nearly $10 trillion in fossil fuel investments planned through 2030, which are at risk of becoming stranded assets.